fowled/sapphire/.github/README.md

 Well - search no more.
 You've just come accross the solution!

 ## Prerequisites
-You need to have NodeJS v16.6.0 or newer installed on your machine.
+- You need to have NodeJS v16.6.0 or newer installed on your machine.
+- Create a Discord application [here](https://discord.com/developers/applications) and copy the `application ID`.

 ## Installation
 1. First, start by cloning the repo.